Lakorthus/100-days-of-code/README.md

 3. [git-Intro-to-git](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)
 4. [git-cheat-sheet](https://education.github.com/git-cheat-sheet-education.pdf)

+### Day 1: Sep 23, Friday

+**Today's Progress**: I have gone through many exercises on #codeWars to practice my javaScript.
+I also work on my lightweight library "Caimito", like the exotic fruit from South America, created to make Sass easy, fun and customisable.

+**Thoughts** I have recently started coding, and when I look back, it makes me proud of how much I have learned since April.
+I have much more to learn, but I also have to celebrate my accomplishments.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)